gran-vmv/nsx-operator/docs/security-policy.md

 access Pods with label "role: dns" through UDP with port 53.
 The third and forth rules are to drop any other ingress and egress traffic to/from the selected VMs.

-Below are explanations for the fields:
+Below are explainations for the fields:

 **spec**: defines all the configurations for a SecurityPolicy CR.